-The acquisition and use of an Android phone is almost a necessity these days.
-From social messaging to entertainment and financial transactions; these devices have gone on to become a necessity in all spheres of our lives, and it doesn’t seem to be slowing anytime soon.
-Rather, there seems to be a springing up of new companies manufacturing these devices, as the need for them increases rather exponentially.
 It is a natural process for an Android device to get caught up with age, and when that happens, issues ranging from minor to major may become the order of the day, none more so than the Android home and back button not working.
-This has proven to be a quite common issue with Android devices and one that can be termed as major, as home button not working on Android may spell an interruption of the flow of regular activities with the Android device.
-When it comes to the question “my home button is not working Android what do I do?“ This article gives you solutions to your problem.
+This has proven to be a quite common issue with Android devices, and one that can be termed as major, as the home button not working on Android may spell an interruption of the flow of regular activities with the Android device.
+When it comes to the question, “my home button is not working Android what do I do?”
+This article gives you solutions to your problem.

 Part 1.
 What Might Cause the Home Button not Working on Android?

-As earlier mentioned, one of the greatest threats to an Android device is age, and over time some of these issues, including Android phone home button not working and Android phone back button not working are just some of them.
-Another reason for Android home and back button not working may be as a software error which develops upon the update of the Android version.
+As earlier mentioned, one of the greatest threats to an Android device is age, and over time some of these issues, including the Android phone home button not working and the Android phone back button not working, are just some of them.
+Another reason for the Android home and back buttons not working may be a software error that develops upon the update of the Android version.
 This is generally common with Samsung products.
-It could also be a hardware problem, for example, a broken screen will surely affect the touch buttons.
+It could also be a hardware problem; for example, a broken screen will surely affect the touch buttons.

 Part 2.
 Solutions to Fix Android Home and Back Button not Working